-1 The percentage is the number of people who have taken cessation from work for childcare divided by the number of male employees who have had children in the relevant period.
+^{1} The percentage is the number of people who have taken extended childcare leave during the relevant period divided by the number of male employees who have had children in the relevant period.

-2 Only for childcare and nursing care
+^{2} Only for childcare and nursing care

-3 Number certified in each fiscal year (for childcare, nursing care, pregnancy, and other reasons that make coming into work more difficult)
+^{3} Number certified in each fiscal year (for childcare, nursing care, pregnancy, and other reasons that make coming into work more difficult)

-4 Number registered as of the end of each fiscal year
+^{4} Number registered as of the end of each fiscal year

-5 Number of users on April 1 each fiscal year.
+^{5} Number of users on April 1 each fiscal year.
 Includes users other than Sumitomo Chemical.
 The figures in parentheses are the number of Sumitomo Chemical users.

-6 Aggregate number of people at end of each fiscal year
+^{6} Aggregate number of people at end of each fiscal year

-7 Number of applicants as of the end of each fiscal year
+^{7} Number of applicants as of the end of each fiscal year

-8 Conducted once every three years (slated to be conducted once every two years starting from 2022)
+^{8} Conducted once every three years (slated to be conducted once every two years starting from 2022)